The Logos: The Meletic Testament (Chapter 21 The Vision)

 106. In Delphi, a priestess abandoned her rites and began to write verses that no god had given her.

 107. She claimed a stranger had stood at the edge of her vision, watching, waiting, never speaking.
+He only made a gesture.

-110. I wrote to the others of the inner circle, those who had once sat beside him, and some replied with dreams, sketches, fragments of thought.
+110. I wrote to the others of the inner circle, those persons who had once sat beside him, and some replied with dreams, sketches, fragments of thought.

 112. He did not speak a single word to me, but I understood his presence—she said.